Rainbow-Dreamer/sf2_loader/README.md

 # duration - format: refer to play_note function

-# folder_name: the folder name of the exported sound modules
+# folder_name: the folder name of the exported instruments

 # effects: refer to play_note function, will be applied to each note